pxheim/zettelkasten/book-higginbotham-2021-principles-of-web-api-design.md

 Most concepts that apply to writing good software will also apply to making good APIs, e.g. modularization, encapsulation, loose coupling and high cohesion.

 All implementation details of an API is hidden behind the methods that are exposed, and it should stay that way.
 An API should never leak implementation details.
+If the resource an API is acting upon is the same as the DB record name, it's a happy accident.

 Similar APIs should be grouped to ensure high modularization and cohesion.